The longest-living person on planet earth. The most famous centenarians

 82.3 years

-Icelanders can thank their unique climate for their longevity, effective system health and a huge amount of fresh fish in their diet.
+Icelanders can thank their unique climate for their longevity. effective system health care and a huge amount of fresh fish in your diet.
 At the same time, Icelanders live in one of the least polluted countries on Earth.
-Iceland makes full use of geothermal energy, and locals receive hot water straight from the hot springs of the island.
+Iceland makes full use of geothermal energy, and local residents get hot water straight from the island's hot springs.

 11. Singapore

-Most residents of Singapore (which is the only island city-state in the world) live to be over 82 years old.
-This is largely due to the government, which tightly regulates the number of cars on the roads, and also introduced integrated system health care focusing on the prevention of chronic diseases.
+Most residents of Singapore (which is the only island city-state in the world) live over 82 years.
+This is largely due to the government, which strictly regulates the number of cars on the roads and has also introduced complex system healthcare, focusing on the prevention of chronic diseases.

 12. Switzerland

-In an alpine paradise, Switzerland has high incomes, clean air and happy people.
-One of the main reasons why the Swiss live so long is that Switzerland is a leader in investing in healthcare, developing talent and educating its citizens.
-In conjunction with low level crime and strong social cohesion, it gives amazing results.
+In the alpine paradise of Switzerland, high incomes, clean air and happy people.
+One of the main reasons why the Swiss live so long is that Switzerland is a leader in investing in healthcare, talent development and education for its citizens.
+In combination with low level crime and strong social cohesion, it produces amazing results.

 13. Italy

-This high ranking of Italians on the list is a mystery, as the country already has less good health care and lower incomes than other countries on the list.
-However, Italy ranks third in terms of life expectancy in the world.
-In addition to the previously mentioned Mediterranean diet and the wonderful temperate climate Italy has long had a tighter community than most other countries.
+The high ranking of Italians on the list is a mystery, since the country has poor healthcare and lower incomes than other countries on the list.
+However, Italy has the third highest life expectancy in the world.
+In addition to the previously mentioned Mediterranean diet and excellent temperate climate, Italy has long had a more close-knit community than most other countries.

 14. Japan